leekelleher/umbraco-contentment/.github/CONTRIBUTING.md

 ### General gist

-First, before writing any code, [please open an issue](https://github.com/leekelleher/umbraco-contentment/issues), or [let's have a discussion](https://github.com/leekelleher/umbraco-contentment/discussions) about any features or ideas that you may have.
+Before writing any code, [please open an issue](https://github.com/leekelleher/umbraco-contentment/issues), or [let's have a discussion](https://github.com/leekelleher/umbraco-contentment/discussions) about any features or ideas that you may have.

+> **No-nos!** Saying this upfront, please do not upgrade any NuGet dependencies and please do not modify any licensing information, e.g. do not update the copyright year.
+> I have strong opinions on how I like these to be managed.

-Once the feature or idea is fleshed out, it's hacking time!
+Okay, once you have the feature or idea is fleshed out, it's hacking time!

 1. Fork it
 2. Branch it